lambotpm/pvpguide/Guide.md

 *Leap of Faith* - AKA "Life Grip."
 If your teammate is taking insane damage and you're in no immediate position to top them off (say, you're vulnerable to CC with no trinket up, or the enemy's Silence has just come off cooldown), you can often Life Grip them back to your pillar and have them hide with you for a few seconds while you top them off.
 This spell can also be used aggressively, such as standing at the other end of a Warlock teleport and pulling your melee towards the fleeing enemy.
 It's a difficult spell to use effectively but is strongly rewarded by proper positioning and overall arena awareness.

+*Fade* - With the artifact trait *Vestments of Discipline* unlocked, *Fade* grants you a personal 13% damage reduction for 6 seconds on a 30 second cooldown.
+Be sure to use this whenever you're a target of damage before blowing bigger cooldowns.

 *Archangel (PvP Talent)* - Increases all healing and absorbs by 30% for 15 seconds on a 1 minute cooldown.
 As mentioned before, this cooldown is insanely powerful and should be used often.

 One big component to succeeding in arena is knowing when to use cooldowns and to also minimize how often you overlap them.
 For example - if your mage is getting bursted down and you cast *Pain Suppression* on him and he immediately uses his own *Ice Block*, you're now down two defensive cooldowns for the price of one.
 Having strong communication with your team can help mitigate overlapping damage reductions.